redox-os/website/content/news/this-month-250831.md

 To test the changes of this month download the `server` or `desktop` variants of the [daily images](https://static.redox-os.org/img/).

-(Use the `server` variant for a terminal interface and the `desktop` variant for a graphical interface, if the `desktop` variant doesn't work use the `server` variant)
+Use the `desktop` variant for a graphical interface.
+If you prefer a terminal-style interface, or if the `desktop` variant doesn't work, please try the `server` variant.

 - If you want to test in a virtual machine use the "harddrive" images
 - If you want to test on real hardware use the "livedisk" images